Skip to main content

 • “This can make it very confusing and hard to 'find yourself' if you get launched, and from a purely aesthetic choice, it makes you feel very small instead of a giant monster because the camera is zoomed so incredibly far away.”

 The music in the game has received widespread acclaim for its energetic and catchy tracks, which blend nostalgic elements from classic kaiju films with a modern twist.
-Players appreciate the thematic sound design that enhances the overall experience, making it a standout feature alongside the gameplay and visuals.
-The inclusion of a jukebox and unlockable music adds to the enjoyment, allowing players to engage with the soundtrack even outside of battles.
+Players appreciate the thematic sound design that enhances the gameplay experience, making it enjoyable both in and out of battle.
+Overall, the soundtrack is considered a standout feature, contributing significantly to the game's fun and immersive atmosphere.

 • “The musical score is incredible, plenty of references to the Showa Godzilla era but is also really funky too.”